MiguelSingian/miguelsingian.github.io/_posts/2023-02-3-powerlifting_1.md

 Powerlifting is a very objective sport.
 That is, an athlete can know within a very small margin of error how they will perform in a meet.

+This is part one of a two-part series.
+[Read part two here.](https://miguelsingian.github.io/works/2023/12/10/powerlifting_2.html)

 Knowing this, I wanted to know how I'd stack up against the competition in my first meet.

 I created a simple Tableau dashboard, where one can input their stats and their lift total, and see where along the curve they are versus other competitive IPF lifters around the world.